-Figure 4-4 shows how the Get Cross Sell Offer Advisor retrieves an offer from the Cross Selling Offer choice group, based on the performance goal Cost.
+Figure 4-4 Get Cross Sell Offer Advisor Retrieving an Offer from Cross Selling Offer Choice Group

 4.8 Viewing the Integration Map

 To view the Integration Map in Decision Center:

 - Open Decision Center by opening a Web browser and going to the URL http://server_name:9704/ui.
 Log in using the default administrator credentials you created during installation.
 Real-Time Decision Server must be started for Decision Center to run. - 2.
 Click Open an Inline Service.